How I use a to-do list (featuring Things 3)

 Today.
 Tasks earmarked for the day ahead.
 I compile this list the evening before, ensuring a clear agenda for the morning.
 Any tasks arising during the day enter the inbox, from where I allocate them for the next day or thereafter.
 Thus, the day’s to-do list doesn’t expand during the day, with few exceptions.

 Upcoming.
 Tasks planned for subsequent days, occasionally spanning months or even a year.
-I review this at day’s end to prepare for forthcoming commitments, making adjustments if needed.
+I review this at the day’s end to prepare for forthcoming commitments, making adjustments if needed.

 Anytime.
 Tasks lacking a specific start date, signifying flexibility.
 This category ensures I always have tasks to tackle at any moment.
 You know how it goes: after hours of tackling a major project, fatigue sets in, efficiency wanes, and it’s time to shift gears.
 Or vice versa: after completing the day’s work, the entire evening stretches ahead, beckoning for productive tasks.
 In both scenarios, I turn to the Anytime tab, cherry-picking small, enjoyable tasks, and steadily making progress.